AI Roadmap for Banking

 9.1 Phase 1: Foundation and Proof of Value (6–12 Months)

-Pilot use cases should be selected based on a clear value-versus-complexity framework.
-High-value, lower-complexity use cases—such as document summarization for internal teams, conversational assistants for common customer inquiries, or generative BI for executive dashboards—can deliver quick wins and build organizational confidence.
-These pilots should operate on production-grade infrastructure from the start, even if limited in scope, to validate that security, governance, and integration patterns will scale.
+Pilot use cases should be selected based on value versus complexity.
+High-value, lower-complexity use cases—document summarization for internal teams, conversational assistants for common customer inquiries, or generative BI for executive dashboards—deliver quick wins and build organizational confidence.
+These pilots should operate on production-grade infrastructure from the start to validate that security, governance, and integration patterns will scale.

-By the end of Phase 1, banks should have delivered at least one production use case, established governance and validation processes, selected core platforms, and built internal competency in both predictive and generative AI.
-Equally important, they should have a validated backlog of additional use cases and a clear view of what infrastructure investments are needed to scale.
+By the end of Phase 1, banks should have delivered at least one production use case, established governance and validation processes, and built internal competency in both predictive and generative AI.

 9.2 Phase 2: Scaling Capabilities and Expanding Use Cases (12–24 Months)